 Once the product change is complete, your credit card issuer will send you a new credit card with a new credit card number.

-If your annual fee is coming up and downgrading isn’t an option, it may be worth it to cancel the credit card completely to avoid the fee, particularly if you can’t afford to pay it.
+If your annual fee is coming up, and downgrading isn’t an option, it may be worthwhile to cancel the credit card completely to avoid the fee—particularly if you can’t afford to pay it.

 Examples of Downgrade Options